Summarize this article:

-Last updated on July 5th, 2025
+Last updated on October 10, 2025

 The transitive property states that if a number p is equal to q and q is equal to r, then p is equal to r.
 In other words, the transitive property states that, p = q, q = r, then p = r.
 This property is also known as the transitive property of equality.
-This article explores the transitive property of equality, inequality, congruence, and its uses.

 In mathematics, the transitive property is one of the properties of equality.
-The word “transitive” means passing a relation from one element to another through a common intermediary.
+The word “transitive” refers to passing a relation from one element to another through a common intermediary.
 The transitive property states that if two numbers are related to each other by some rule, and if the second number is related to the third number, then the first number is related to the third number.
-If a = b and b = c, then a = c.
-For example, if the number of pens is the same as the number of pencils, and the number of pencils is the same as the number of books.
-Then according to the transitive property, the number of pens is the same as the number of books.

-The transitive property states if a = b and b = c, then a = c.
-This means for three quantities, a, b, and c where if ‘a’ is related to b and b is related to c in the same way, then ‘a’ is related to ‘c’.
-The two properties of equality related to the transitive property are:
+The transitive property states if a = b and if b = c, then a = c.
+This means for three quantities a, b, and c where if ‘a’ is related to b, and b is related to c in the same way, then ‘a’ is related to ‘c’.

-The transitive property applies for both equality and inequality.
-The transitive property of inequality states that if a ≤ b and b ≤ c, then a ≤ c.
-If the first number is less than or equal to the second number, and the second number is less than or equal to the third number.
+That is, if the first number is less than or equal to the second number, and the second number is less than or equal to the third number, then a ≤ c.

 For example, if a ≤ 3 and 3 ≤ b, then a ≤ b, similarly, 5 ≤ 7 and 7 ≤ 8, therefore 5 ≤ 8.

-The transitive property of congruence states that if two shapes are congruent to the third shape, then they are congruent to each other.
-For example, for △ABC, △PQR, and △STU, if △ABC is congruent to △PQR and △PQR is congruent to △STU.
+If △ABC is congruent to △PQR and △PQR is congruent to △STU.
 The transitive property of congruence states that △ABC is congruent to △STU.

-The transitive property is used in the fields of math, including algebra, geometry, arithmetic, etc. In geometry, the transitive property is used to analyze the equal or congruent quantities which follow the same rule.
+The transitive property is used in various fields of math, including algebra, geometry, arithmetic, etc. In geometry, the transitive property is used to analyze the equal or congruent quantities which follow the same rule.

-Transitive property of angle: The transitive property of congruence (angle) states that if ∠M ≅ ∠N and ∠N ≅ ∠O, then ∠M ≅ ∠O
+Transitive property of angle: The transitive property of congruence (angle) states that if ∠M ≅ ∠N and ∠N ≅ ∠O, then ∠M ≅ ∠O.

-Transitive property of parallel lines: According to the transitive property of parallel lines, if line p is parallel to line q, and line q is parallel to line r, then line p is parallel to line r.
+Transitive property of parallel lines: According to the transitive property of parallel lines, if line p is parallel to line q, and if line q is parallel to line r, then line p is parallel to line r.

 Transitive property of inequality of real numbers: The transitive property is applicable for both equality and inequality, as discussed.
 The transitive property of inequality of real numbers states that if a < b, and b < c, then a < c.
-It is even applicable in reverse order, that is if a > b and b > c, then a > c.
+It is also applicable in the reverse order, that is if a > b and b > c, then a > c.

 Construction of equilateral triangles using the transitive property:

-To draw an equilateral triangle using the transitive property, follow these steps.
+To draw an equilateral triangle using the transitive property, follow these steps:

 For solving equations, inequalities, geometry, and so on, understanding the transitive property is important.
 Students usually tend to make mistakes and misapply the property.
 In this section, let’s learn some common mistakes and the ways to avoid them to master transitive property.